A new plant has recently gained popularity in the world of houseplants, called Majesty Palm.

 Can this plant thrive in low humidity?

-Even though low humidity is acceptable for this plant, but it performs better with high air moisture.
+Even though low humidity is acceptable for this plant, it performs better with high air moisture.

 How often should I water this plant?